Daniel J. Morrissey, RPG

 Co-Founder and Principal Emeritus

-Prior to founding MMA, Dan served as Chief of the New Hampshire/Vermont District of the Water Resources Division of the U. S. Geological Survey (USGS).
-As District Chief, he supervised a staff of 30 hydrologists and technicians and was responsible for data collection, hydrogeologic investigations, and quality control for all work completed by the office.
-He has conducted training courses in basic hydrology, surface geophysics, and ground-water flow simulation for the USGS, for the National Ground Water Association, state and local water management districts, and private clients in the United States and abroad.
+Prior to founding McDonald Morrissey Associates, Inc., he served as Chief of the New Hampshire/Vermont District of the Water Resources Division of the U. S. Geological Survey.
+As District Chief, Mr. Morrissey supervised a staff of 30 hydrologists and technicians and was responsible for data collection, hydrogeologic investigations, and quality control for all work completed by the office.
+He has conducted training courses in basic hydrology, surface geophysics, and ground-water flow simulation for the USGS, for the National Ground Water Association, state and local water management districts, and private clients in the United States and Australia.

 Charles P. Spalding, PG

-Chuck has more than 30 years of experience in the conduct of quantitative hydrogeologic investigations.
-During this time, he has applied many numerical and analytical models for the characterization of groundwater flow and solute transport, and performed hydrogeologic investigation management.
+Mr. Spalding has more than 28 years of experience in the conduct of quantitative hydrogeologic investigations.
+During these 28 years, Mr. Spalding has applied many numerical and analytical models for the characterization of ground-water flow and solute transport, and performed hydrogeologic investigation management.

-Chuck is experienced in a broad range of field tasks, including well drilling and installation, groundwater sampling, soil sampling, geophysical surveys, and aquifer tests.
+Mr. Spalding was responsible for the administrative management of the Site Characterization Group in the Sterling, Virginia office of HSI-GeoTrans.
+He is experienced in a broad range of field tasks, including well drilling and installation, ground-water sampling, soil sampling, geophysical surveys, and aquifer tests.

-Prior to joining MMA, Mike worked for GZA GeoEnvironmental, Inc., where he acted as an in-house expert on Per- and Polyfluoroalkyl Substances (PFAS) and the evolving regulatory environment surrounding these compounds.
-Between 2014 and 2018, he served as project manager of two New Hampshire site investigations primarily focused on PFAS while providing technical support to other PFAS-related projects, including sites in Michigan, Connecticut, and Massachusetts.
+Prior to joining MMA, Dr. Mobile worked for GZA GeoEnvironmental, Inc., where he acted as an in-house expert on Per- and Polyfluoroalkyl Substances (PFAS) and the evolving regulatory environment surrounding these compounds.
+Between 2014 and 2018, Dr. Mobile served as project manager of two New Hampshire site investigations primarily focused on PFAS while providing technical support to other PFAS-related projects, including sites in Michigan, Connecticut, and Massachusetts.

 Daniel R. Walters